apastagia/Temperature-weather-Prediction/README.md

 ## Problem Statement
 The problem we will tackle is predicting the max temperature using one year of past weather data.

-**feel free to find data for your own city using the https://www.ncdc.noaa.gov/cdo-web/ **
+find data for your own city using the https://www.ncdc.noaa.gov/cdo-web/

 data file : https://drive.google.com/file/d/1pko9oRmCllAxipZoa3aoztGZfPAD2iwj/view